sensel/morph-docs/docs/morph.md

 ![Sensel Morph callouts](img/morph_callouts.jpg)
 ### LEDS
 #### bar
-There is a bar of <N> white LEDs.
+There is a bar of TKTK white LEDs.
 These light up at different times and can be controlled somehow.
 #### single rgb
 This LED can be different colors indicating different things.
 The different colors and blink patterns are: